-Wandering through these markets is not only a chance to buy some special gifts but a chance to really embrace the seasonal cheer.
+If you're looking for the best places to buy local gifts, wandering through these markets is not only a chance to buy some beautiful and meaningful presents but a chance to really embrace the seasonal cheer.

-While summer is known for sandy beaches and refreshing dips in the sea, Dorset's coastline holds a special allure in winter.
+While summer is known for sandy beaches and refreshing dips in the sea, Dorset’s coastline takes on a dramatic beauty in winter.
+Wrap up warm and enjoy these top coastal walks in Dorset with fewer crowds and breathtaking views:

 Wander along the footpath at Durdle Door or Lulworth Cove and experience the serenity of this beautiful place without the crowds.
 From early to mid December, you can view the sunrise shining through the arch of Durdle Door, a moment photographers flock to capture!